Describing an atomic explosion as being "somewhat noisy."

 Anakin Skywalker in Revenge of the Sith, just after the atmospheric entry tore off the bigger part of the Invisible Hand (the ship he happens to be flying): "We lost something."
 This was immediately lampshaded with Obi-Wan's reply: "Not to worry, we are still flying half a ship."

 In Women in Trouble, when asked if she's a virgin, porn megastar Elektra Luxx replies "No."

-General Buck Turgidson gets several of these in quick succession when he informs the President of the United States that General Ripper, a lower echelon American military commander, has ordered a nuclear attack on the Soviet Union without the approval or knowledge of the White House or the Pentagon.
+In Dr. Strangeloveor: How I Learned to Stop Worrying and Love the Bomb, General Buck Turgidson gets several of these in quick succession when he informs the President of the United States that General Ripper, a lower echelon American military commander, has ordered a nuclear attack on the Soviet Union without the approval or knowledge of the White House or the Pentagon.

 When the President asks how General Ripper could possibly order such an attack, Buck says:

 "Although I hate to judge before all the facts are in, it's beginning to look like General Ripper exceeded his authority."

 The President questions how the Human Reliability Tests didn't catch General Ripper's burgeoning psychosis: